VENTURE INVESTING DRIVEN BY RESEARCH, ARTIFICIAL INTELLIGENCE AND DECISION THEORY

-Traditionally speaking, venture capitalists make investment decisions using "rules of thumb".
-Scientifically speaking, this approach is called heuristics.
-Heuristics is when decisions are made based on limited information relying heavily on past experiences.
-Today, there's more data about startups than ever.
-In an industry driven by data and analytics, it only makes sense to have a rational approach in investing using data, models and stochastic theories.
+Traditionally speaking, venture capitalists make investment decisions using "rules of thumb" also known as heuristics.
+It is when you take shortcuts to make decisions based on "past experience" and not data, analytics or math.
+But today, there's more data about startups than ever.
+Computing power is vast and artificial intelligence has enabled decision makers to avoid biases in countless industries.
+In an industry driven by data and analytics, it only makes sense to have a rational, calculated and structured approach in investing.
+This is the essence of our investment strategy.

 Our investment strategy and models are built on three tenets: bias-free selection, calculated deployment, and risk concentration.

 1. Cognitive biases are toxic when it comes to making investment decisions.
 That's why we evaluate startups for their merits in terms of technology and business and avoid biases.

 2. Instead of deploying capital arbitrarily from deal to deal as it's been done traditionally, we perform complex stochastic calculations to determine check sizes, re-up levels and dry powder.

 3. Risk concentration is key in venture capital.
 Many managers deploy capital to way too many companies particularly in the beginning which leaves very little room for mistakes and caps the upsize.
 This is why the term "spray and pray", "chasing homeruns" or "seeking unicorns" are commonly heard in discussions regarding fund returns.